 We also inspire our young entrepreneurs with Manchester Youth Markets – supporting young, budding entrepreneurs to get their business ideas off the ground.
 The programme is open to Manchester residents aged 16-30 who either have a business idea or are in the early stages of setting up their business and would like help to take it to the next level.

 Big Experiences for Young Mancunians

 The We Love MCR Charity provides support to families looking to build their resilience, by offering short breaks to help them to increase confidence and broaden their experiences.
 For many young people an opportunity to increase their self-confidence, improve family relationships and broadening their aspirations can have an enormous positive impact on their future.
 We do this through our flagship Ghyll Head Family Support Programme by Windermere.
 At Ghyll Head, we’ve been delighted to give hundreds of Manchester families referred to us by professionals the opportunity to discover new activities and ways of parenting, and to build their resilience and confidence to succeed.

 The Lord Mayor of Manchester

-The Lord Mayor of Manchester for 2019/20 is Councillor Abid Latif Chohan.
+The Lord Mayor of Manchester for 2020/21 is Councillor Tommy Judge.

 We have operated for many years as the charitable fund for the Lord Mayor’s office, as the key civic figure in our city.
 We are governed by a voluntary, independent Board of Trustees.

 In recent years, we have presented ourselves as We Love MCR Charity, to reflect the love that we and our generous supporters have for our city.
 We welcome supporters from every corner of the city, and we encourage all Manchester’s communities to apply for one of our Stronger Communities Fund Grants.